wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 The information that can sent on the JSON object in the POST request for doing layer selection is as follows:

 - mediaId: (String) m-line index to apply the layer selection(default: first video m-line)
-- encodingId: (String)  rid value of the simulcast encoding of the track (default: automatic selection)
+- rid: (String)  rid value of the simulcast encoding of the track (default: automatic selection)
 - spatialLayerId: (Number) The spatial layer id to send to the outgoing stream (default: max layer available)
 - temporalLayerId: (Number) The temporaral layer id to send to the outgoing stream (default: max layer available)
 - maxSpatialLayerId: (Number) Max spatial layer id (default: unlimited)
 - maxTemporalLayerId: (Number) Max temporal layer id (default: unlimited)
+- maxWidth: (Number) Max width of the layer (default: unlimited)
+- maxHeight: (Number) Max height of the layer (default: unlimited)

 The information about the avialable encodings, spatial or temporal layers should be retrieverd from a "layers" event sent by the WHEP Resource using the Server Sent Events extension: